Skip to content

 above:

-global variables that make common cases short and descriptive as shown
+s that make common cases short and descriptive

 below